Table of contents

 - Employee behavior.
 Walk around with your workers and observe.
 What behaviors and communication are common?
 What are the expectations?
 How do people greet and talk to each other?
 What language and expressions do they use?
 How often do workers talk to each other?
 How often do team members say positive, supportive things to each other?

 - Events.
 What do you celebrate together as a company?
 How do you recognize accomplishments?
 If you can, look at photos or videos of past events.
 Do these reflect the culture you want to build?
 Are there any types of events and celebrations that may be missing?

 - Leadership perspectives.
 Talk to leaders to get their perspectives on company culture.
 Is it a priority for them?
 Do they think company culture is positive, and how do their opinions match employee views?
 Do leaders talk to workers often?
 How well does the leadership team know employees and managers?

-Social media.
-If your business has an online presence, does the image you project in your social media accounts and your website reflect the company culture?
+- Social media.
+If your business uses social media, do the images and tone of your online content reflect the company culture?
 What are people saying about the company online?

 Look for themes and trends.
 If multiple people suggest there is a communication problem, you want to pay attention.

 Once you have reached some conclusions, compile a report you can share with leaders and team members.
 This report should summarize what you have found and provide some recommendations for changes you can make.